Chino-chan/Pomo-Doll/README.md

 # Pomo Doll 🌱

-A full fledged customizable Pomodoro App that includes project tracking features, detailed statistics, and a free timer mode.
+A fully customizable Pomodoro App that includes project tracking features, detailed statistics, and a free timer mode 🌱🧀🐄

 You can either download the Desktop App **(Recommended)** or use it in the browser.